mgomezoc/onecardmx/wp-content/plugins/all-404-redirect-to-homepage/readme.txt

 - Go to <b>404 URLs</b> tab to see the latest 404 links discovered and redirected

 **Note**
 Please make sure than the page you put above in the control panel to redirect all 404 to it is a valid link.
-If this page is not valid it will be considred as an 404 link and will result in redirect loop.
+If this page is not valid it will be considered as an 404 link and will result in redirect loop.
 In case of redirect loop you can simply disable the plugin and check the page is valid or not.

 == Installation ==